krayin/krayin-docs/docs/1.x/api/orders.md

 ## Get all orders

-You can get all the orders of the Bagisto store.
-To get the orders of the store, the customer must be logged in to the Bagisto Store.
+You can get all the orders of the Krayin store.
+To get the orders of the store, the customer must be logged in to the Krayin Store.
 You can achieve this job by using `orders` API call resource.

 - Headers